MarcosCobena/marcoscobena.github.io/items/drones.md

 It blends the build stuff aspect I really love and actually flying which who in earth doesn’t like :-)

+**Current status**

+I’ve flied my first time with below customized Syma X5C.
+Although it was a little bit windy I really enjoyed it, and camera + VR006 goggles have made a decent job.
+After hitting ground a few times the video signal started to have some interferences, but I need to debug it.
+My next steps are:

+-   Make X5C’s Tx support neck cords, reusing those I already have from conferences or similar

+-   Improve my flying abilities 1) outdoor by going out more frequently with X5C and 2) indoor with E013 —which I only have 1 battery but won’t increase it until decide whether I jump into Betaflight world

+-   Improve X5C camera attachment looking for more protection and better angle

 Hangar
 ------